lkiesow/leihs-wiki/Leihs-developer-guide.md

-NOTE: This guide is incomplete.
-We document topics that are interesting for developers here.
+**NOTE:** This guide is not yet complete, but we're working on it and adding sections whenever we encounter something that might interest other developers.
 If you happen to run into a problem or discover an undocumented workflow during development, please document it here.

 # Translation